 This is similar to Section 80DD.
 Tax deduction is allowed for the tax assessee who is physically and mentally challenged.

-For FY 2017–18, the medical allowance of up to Rs 15,000 is exempted income from your Gross salary.
-To claim this, you need to submit medical bills to your employer and get the allowance benefit.
-The medical reimbursement allowance is exempted under Section 10 of the Income Tax Act.
+Until FY 2017–18, the medical allowance of up to Rs 15,000 was exempted income from your Gross salary.
+To claim this, you had to submit medical bills to your employer and get the allowance benefit.
+The medical reimbursement allowance was exempted under Section 10 of the Income Tax Act.

 If you have submitted medical bills (to your employer) towards medical allowance and also paid premium towards your mediclaim (health insurance) then both of them will be listed in your Form-16 under different sections as shown below (click on the images to open them in new browser window).